-Is Udemy worth it?
+So, is Udemy worth it?
 Yes.
 Especially if you can purchase courses during deep discount sales.

-The only real issue we’ve found with Udemy is that certificates you earn aren’t considered “official” by many employers.
+The only real issue we’ve found with Udemy is that the certificates you earn aren’t considered “official” by many employers.
 If you want official credentials, try Coursera or edX, which are excellent choices all around.

-Alternatives to Udemy
+Alternatives To Udemy